nickdhondt/interbellum-old/setup.md

 **Notes:**
 * `/game/password.php` is only accessible when a user is logged in (similar the most `/game` files).
 Only initially, when there aren't any users in the databse, this file can be opened when there is no one logged in.
 * If you try to log in and your password is incorrect.
 Make sure that you have not copied any spaces or returns to the password field when inserting a new user.
+* You can change the connection parameters in `/includes/database/connect.php`.
+Make sure the correct user, password and port are set.